edayot/SimpleDrawer/README.md

 In creative mod only : you can break the item frame, this will totally break the drawer (only for old version of the datapack).

+# Developers :
+See the [documentation](https://edayot.github.io/SimpleDrawer/) for adding your own material or disabling items.

 # Some sources :
 - StorageDrawer mod (idea and textures) : https://github.com/jaquadro/StorageDrawers